Engee documentation

 matrixT[:,2] = convert(Vector{Union{Missing,Float64}}, matrixT[:,2]);

-Filling gaps using interpolation, filtering and mean:
+Filling in gaps using interpolation, filtering, and averages:

 lin_inter_vectorT = Impute.interp(vectorT); #заполнение пропущенных значений интерполированными (для сигналов)